• Skip to Content

 Attribute(s): NUpath Creative Express/Innov

-Explores common design practices, principles, and vocabularies, introducing the design process as a method of inquiry and problem solving through studio projects.
+Explores common design practices, principles, and vocabularies, introducing the design process as a method of inquiry and problem solving through studio projects in the areas of graphic, information, interaction, and experience design.
 Emphasizes the importance of an awareness of audience and context in the creation of meaningful communications and experiences.
-Explores the practice of design as an iterative process, offering students an opportunity to obtain an understanding of the value of systems thinking and the importance of feedback and exchange as a means for assessing the quality of design’s effectiveness in helping users achieve their goals.
-Taught abroad.
-May be repeated without limit.
+Explores the practice of design as an iterative process, fostering an understanding of the value of systems thinking and the importance of feedback and exchange as a means for assessing the quality of design’s effectiveness in helping participants achieve their goals.

 ARTG 1990.
 Elective.
 (1-4 Hours)